michaelblackstock/maximo-client-bootcamp/labs/03_creating_health_scores.md

 * Worst Value: 0

 ### Criticality Contributor
-* Name this contributor “Criticality" and provide a description
+* Name this contributor “{FirstInitial_First3LettersOfLastName}Criticality" and provide a description
 * Set the object to Asset
 * Set the Data source to Formula
 * Populate the formula with: `ASSETLOCSCORE("CRITICALITY")`